 As of v2.0+ just about every setting is now customizable.
 If there are other parameters that you would like to change, let me know.
 Trying to allow for customization without cluttering the interface is a tricky thing.
 But, if your suggestion adds value without being out-of-scope for this project, I will do my best to incorporate it.

 It crashes when I try to run it.
 What’s going on?

 Permission-based issues on both Windows and Mac OS X can cause problems.
 Try moving the program itself to your desktop and running it from there.
 Make certain that the folder you have selected with the audio files that you intend to analyze is writable for both you and the program itself.
 And, be certain that the audio files are not currently open by another program when you are attempting to analyze them.

 I have an idea for a new feature!
 Will you implement it?

 This software is distributed under an Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0) license.It is distributed in the hope that it will be useful, but without any warranty.
 It is provided “as is” without warranty of any kind, either expressed or implied, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
 The entire risk as to the quality and performance of the program is with you.
 Should the program prove defective, you assume the cost of all necessary servicing, repair or correction.

 In no event unless required by applicable law the author will be liable to you for damages, including any general, special, incidental or consequential damages arising out of the use or inability to use the program (including but not limited to loss of data or data being rendered inaccurate or losses sustained by you or third parties or a failure of the program to operate with any other programs), even if the author has been advised of the possibility of such damages.

-This software is written in TCL/TK and is used under a BSD-style license.
+This software is written in LiveCode and is used under a GPL-style license.

 This software relies upon the SOX Audio Processing Library which is included under the LGPL License (LGPLv2).